Business Major: Accounting Option (B.A.) Manchester

 The Accounting Option is offered in response to the growing demand for Accounting graduates in public accounting firms as well as in industry.
 Many local public accounting firms have expressed that with an expected high retirement rate among “baby boomers”, there appears to be a need for graduates with robust accounting credentials.
 Representatives from well-known CPA exam prep course firms expressed the opinion that accountants are in high demand and the unemployment rate in this industry is very low.

-The Accounting Option would offer students the necessary courses to enable them to sit for the CPA exam, which is one of the major steps in obtaining a CPA license.
+The Accounting Option offers students the necessary courses to enable them to sit for the CPA exam, which is one of the major steps in obtaining a CPA license.

 Students must complete 128 credits to graduate.
 Each required course must be completed with a minimum grade of C-.
 Students must attain a minimum GPA of 2.0 in major courses required for graduation.
 Majors cannot use BUS 430 Introduction to Business Statistics, ECN 411 Introduction to Macroeconomic Principles, or ECN 412 Introduction to Microeconomic Principles to satisfy both Discovery Program and major requirements.
-Transfer students must complete at least half of their credits in the major and the 8-credit capstone experience (BUS 705 Business Ethics and either BUS 750 Business Internship Seminar or BUS 760 Applied Senior Project) in-residence at UNH Manchester.
+Transfer students must complete at least half of their credits in the major and the 8-credit capstone experience (BUS 705 Business Ethics and either BUS 750 Business Capstone Senior Seminar - Internship or BUS 760 BUS SR SEM - Research Project) in-residence at UNH Manchester.

 |Introductory Business Core Courses|